Guyverix/Sopel-module-abuse/README.md

 Here is an example config entry.

 [abuse]

 abuse_text = /home/user/.sopel/abuse.txt

 ## Installation:
-copy the abuse.py file into your modules directory after editing the default.cfg file. chown the file to whatever userid is running your sopel daemon and if necessary chmod 664 the abuse.py file to make sure that it can be read easily.
+Copy the abuse.py file into your modules directory after editing the default.cfg file. chown the file to whatever userid is running your sopel daemon and if necessary chmod 664 the abuse.py file to make sure that it can be read easily.

 The same goes for the abuse.txt file.
 It should also be chmodded and chowned whereever you decide to put it.
 It is important to note that there is the ability to add new abuse to the file from IRC, so there will need to be sufficient privileges given to the